sanjitchitturi/minimal-rag/README.md

 Enter a query (or 'quit' to exit): What is RAG?

 Top context:
-1. Retrieval-Augmented Generation (RAG) is a technique that combines information retrieval with text generation.
+1. Retrieval Augmented Generation (RAG) is a technique that combines information retrieval with text generation.
 2. It uses embeddings and similarity search to retrieve relevant text chunks from a knowledge base.
 3. The retrieved chunks are given to a language model to produce grounded answers.